 But here’s the thing, OnGuard oil is pricey—I mean super pricey. $32 for a 15mL bottle (wholesale) .
 And while I occasionally get the oil when on sale, most of the time I’d rather make my own and save money.
 So I made this immune supporting essential oil blend.

-So instead I set out to create my own immune boosting oil, between a few online recipes, personal experimentation, and the sniff test, I’m really pleased with this immune supporting essential oil blend and quite frankly can’t tell much of a difference between this and the pre-blended oil.
+Instead of using a pre-mixed oil blend, I created my own immune boosting oil.
+I consulted a few online recipes and used personal experimentation and the sniff test (did my blend smell the same as the pre-mixed blend?).
+I’m really pleased with this immune supporting essential oil blend.
+Quite frankly, I can’t tell much of a difference between this and the pre-blended oil.

 The cost break down for this oil really depends on what brand of essential oils you choose.
 The final cost when I made this oil blend was a little under $26 for 15 ml compared to $32 if you bought it.
 Quite a savings, right?

-So without further adieu my immune supporting essential oil blend:
+So without further ado, my immune supporting essential oil blend: